vendrhub/vendr-documentation/content/core/2.1.0/umbraco-v8/key-concepts/properties.md

 ## Automatic Properties

-For Order Lines, as well as the ability to set Properties manually as outlined above, there is also a build in mechanism within Vendr that can be configured to automatically copy properties from a Product information source to the Order Line automatically, and that is by using the **Product Property Aliases** field on the Store settings screen.
+For Order Lines, as well as the ability to set Properties manually as outlined above, there is also a built-in mechanism within Vendr that can be configured to automatically copy properties from a Product information source to the Order Line automatically, and that is by using the **Product Property Aliases** field on the Store settings screen.

 ![Product Property Aliases Configuration](/media/screenshots/product_property_aliases.png)